Crossed modular categories and the Verlinde formula for twisted conformal blocks: -crossed modular functors

-In order to package all the axioms we need in a compact way, we introduce the category $\Xcal^\Gamma$ of stable $\Gamma$-graphs in Appendix \ref{ap:groupmarkedgraphs}.
+In order to package all the axioms we need in a compact way, we use the category $\Xcal^\Gamma$ of stable $\Gamma$-graphs that is described in Appendix \ref{ap:groupmarkedgraphs}.
 This category keeps track of the combinatorial structure underlying the gluing and forgetting marked points maps between the moduli stacks of $n$-marked admissible $\Gamma$-covers.

-We refer to Appendix \ref{ap:groupmarkedgraphs} (see also \cite{GK:98}, \cite[\S3.3]{P:13}) for the formal definitions, but we present here an informal account.
-We think of a graph as a `usual graph' with vertices and edges, but we allow some legs (which we think of as one half of an edge) attached to vertices.
-We think of an edge as being made up of two half-edges joined together.
+We refer to Appendix \ref{ap:groupmarkedgraphs} (see also \cite{GK:98}, \cite[\S3.3]{P:13}) for the definitions and examples.

-Moreover each vertex of our graph is assigned a weight, that will be related to the genus of the base curve in a $\Gamma$-cover $\tildeC\to C$.
-It is then possible to define the genus and the notion of stability of a weighted-legged-graph as above.